zhxie/Mudmouth/README.md

 # Mudmouth

-Mudmouth is a network diagnostic tool for capturing secure requests on iOS.
+Mudmouth is a network diagnostic tool for capturing requests securely on iOS.

 ## Usage

+- Capturing HTTP requests
 - Capturing HTTPS requests with MitM
 - Triggering workflows before and after capturing